Cone Beam / CBCT : the Gold Standard in dental surgery

 Firstly, we’ll be defining Cone Beam technology and explaining the physical principle of this radiological process.
 We’ll then briefly review the differences between scanners and Cone Beam CT, followed by a discussion of the benefits and limitations of CBCT, still in comparison with scanners.
 Lastly, we’ll look at the clinical indications for use of this technique.

-What is Cone Beam technology?
+What is CBCT technology?

-How does Cone Beam CT work?
+How does CBCT work?

 As its name suggests, CBCT comprises an x-ray generator that emits an open conical radiation beam for sweeping the whole volume to be explored in a complete or semi-complete rotation, before being analyzed once the detection system has reduced it.
 The x-ray generator and detector are interdependent and aligned.

 With each rotational degree, the generator releases a pulse of x-rays that pass through the anatomical mass so that they are received by the detector, which then carries out a rotation at the same time as the source.